Overview

 A one-off setup fee of £50 was required to create the account.

 The card machine contract is 18-months long – less than its previous, hefty length of 36 months.
-We were quoted an early termination fee of £100 + VAT or the monthly terminal rental (£23 + VAT, in our case) x number of months left of the contract.
+We were quoted an early termination fee of £100 + VAT or the monthly terminal rental (£23 + VAT in our case, which is the same as Castles Saturn costs to rent today) x number of months left of the contract.

-We were only offered a Clover Flex terminal, but other card machines may have a lower monthly cost because they don’t have the same amount of software features as Clover.
+We were only offered a Clover Flex terminal, but Ingenico machines may have a lower monthly cost because they don't have as many features.
 The basic software subscription is included in the monthly fee, but you can subscribe to more advanced Clover features if needed.

 On top of this, you must pay a monthly PCI-DSS fee of £5.50 to cover Cardnet's payment security standards.